medir-la-inclinacion-imu-arduino-filtro-complementario

 Signal Filtering in an IMU

-To take advantage of the short-term benefits of the gyroscope and the medium to long-term advantages of the accelerometer, it is necessary to combine and filter the raw signal (RAW).
+To have the short-term advantages of the gyroscope and the medium and long-term advantages of the accelerometer, it is necessary to combine and filter the raw (RAW) recorded signal.

-There are several possible filters, with the most famous being the Kalman filter, developed in 1960 by Rudolf E. Kalman.
-It is considered one of the great discoveries of the 20th century due to its implications in the filtering process in sensors (not just IMUs) and is one of the key contributors to the space race.
+There are several possible filters, the most famous being the Kalman filter, developed in 1960 by Rudolf E. Kalman.
+It is considered one of the great discoveries of the 20th century for its implications in sensor filtering (not just IMUs) and is one of the architects of the space race.

-In broad strokes, the Kalman filter makes an estimate of the future value of the measurement and then compares the actual value using statistical analysis to compensate for errors in future measurements.
+In broad terms, the Kalman filter makes an estimate of the future value of the measurement and then compares the actual value through statistical analysis to compensate for the error in future measurements.

-However, the Kalman filter in its general version involves performing complex calculations (see Wikipedia) that represent an excessive implementation and computation time for Arduino.
+However, the general version of the Kalman filter involves performing complex calculations (see Wikipedia) that represent an excessive implementation and calculation time for Arduino.

-There are various formulations for a complementary filter.
-In its simplest expression, the complementary filter can be expressed as:
+There are several formulations for a complementary filter.
+In its simplest expression, the complementary filter can be expressed as.

 arduino-giroscopio-filtro-complementario

-The complementary filter behaves like a high-pass filter for the gyroscope measurement and a low-pass filter for the accelerometer signal.
-That is, the gyroscope signal dominates in the short term, while the accelerometer signal dominates in the medium and long term, which is exactly what we want to compensate for their advantages and defects.
+The complementary filter behaves as a high-pass filter for the gyroscope measurement and a low-pass filter for the accelerometer signal.
+That is, the gyroscope signal dominates in the short term, and the accelerometer in the medium and long term, which is exactly what we want to compensate for their advantages and defects.

 In most domestic applications, the complementary filter is sufficient and provides values very similar to the Kalman filter, as long as the values of A and B are properly calibrated.

-There are more sophisticated versions of the complementary filter, as well as simplified one-dimensional versions of the Kalman filter that can indeed be implemented in Arduino.
-We will see this in a future advanced entry.
+There are more sophisticated versions of the complementary filter, as well as simplified one-dimensional versions of the Kalman filter that can be implemented in Arduino.
+We will see this in a future advanced post.

-Meanwhile, we will use IMUs such as the MPU6050 and the filters used in our electronics and Arduino projects.
+Meanwhile, we will use IMUs like the MPU6050 and the filters used in our electronics and Arduino projects.